mit-pdos/sigmaos/cpython3.11/Doc/library/test.rst

    macOS version is less than the minimum, the test is skipped.

-.. decorator:: requires_gil_enabled

-   Decorator for skipping tests on the free-threaded build.
-If the :term:`GIL` is disabled, the test is skipped.

 .. decorator:: requires_IEEE_754

    Decorator for skipping tests on non-IEEE 754 platforms.